-• How effective is the 'EAL in the Mainstream Classroom' programme in improving subject specific academic attainment when delivered to Key Stage 4 EAL pupils taking GCSE History?
+How effective is the 'EAL in the Mainstream Classroom' programme in improving subject specific academic attainment when delivered to Key Stage 4 EAL pupils taking GCSE Science?

-The secondary research questions address:
+The secondary research questions are:

-How effective is the 'EAL in the Mainstream Classroom' programme in improving subject specific academic attainment in a second GCSE subject (Science) and English when delivered to Key Stage 4 EAL pupils?
+- How effective is the 'EAL in the Mainstream Classroom' programme in improving subject specific academic attainment in a second GCSE subject (History)? - How effective is the 'EAL in the Mainstream Classroom' programme in improving Academic attainment in English (as measured by GCSE English Language) when delivered to Key Stage 4 EAL pupils? - What is the impact of 'EAL in the Mainstream Classroom' when pupils receive the approach from more than one teacher in more than one subject area (ie. when pupils are taught by trained 'EAL in the Mainstream Classroom' teachers in both Science and History GCSE subjects)?; and

-- What is the impact of 'EAL in the Mainstream Classroom' when pupils receive the approach from more than one teacher in more than one subject area (I e. when pupils are taught by trained 'EAL in the Mainstream Classroom' teachers in both History and Science GCSE subjects)?; and - What is the impact of 'EAL in the Mainstream Classroom' on non-EAL pupils within the same classrooms.
+What is the impact of 'EAL in the Mainstream Classroom' on non-EAL pupils within the same classrooms.